Should Christian use essential oils? What does the Bible really say about essential oils AS WE KNOW them today?

 The First mention of oils in the Bible is in Gen. 37:25.
-After that, there are many, many references to essential oils in the Bible.
+After that, there are many, many references to aromatic oils in the Bible.
 Now, keep in mind, the Bible implies a lot about essential oils and aromatic plants, more than it outright explains.
-It seems that most people were very familiar with them, such as we would be with a lot of over the counter tools that we use today.
-We might write a history of our family, but never include instructions for using first aid anointment, because we “know” how to use it—it’s a given in our culture.
+It seems that most people were very familiar with them, such as we would be with a lot of over-the-counter tools that we use today.
+We might write a history of our family, but never include instructions for using first aid anointment, because we “know” how to use it, and it’s just a “given” in our culture.

 Here are some terms used in the Bible:

 Ointment (balm, gum, spices, anointing oil)

 (An oily or unctuous substance, usually compounded of oil with various spices and resins and aromatics, and preserved in small alabaster boxes or cruses, in which the delicious aroma was best preserved.
 Some of the ointments have been known to retain their: fragrance for several hundred years.
 They were a much-coveted luxury, and often very expensive. –ED.)

 - Cosmetic . –The Greek and Roman practice of anointing the head and clothes on festive occasions prevailed also among the Egyptians and appears to have had a place among the Jews.
 (Ruth 3:2)

 - Funereal . –Ointments as well as oil were used to anoint dead bodies and the clothes in which they were wrapped.
 (Matthew 26:12)